Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `timeout`

-Timeout in milliseconds for requests to the Hashicorp Vault server.
+Timeout in milliseconds for requests to the HashiCorp Vault server.
 Default is 10000.

 === "Syntax"